RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Introduction

 \section{Introduction}

-The capabilities of large language models (LLMs) continue to advance rapidly~\cite{DBLP:journals/tkde/CaiJWTKH25,10.1145/3735632}, but deploying dense models at scale incurs prohibitive computational and memory costs.
-To address this challenge, the Mixture-of-Experts (MoE) architecture~\cite{DBLP:conf/iclr/ShazeerMMDLHD17} has emerged as a practical solution by sparsely activating only a subset of experts during inference, enabling substantially larger models to be deployed under fixed resource budgets.
+While the capabilities of large language models (LLMs) continue to advance rapidly~\cite{DBLP:journals/tkde/CaiJWTKH25,10.1145/3735632}, deploying dense models at scale incurs prohibitive computational and memory costs.
+To address this challenge, the Mixture-of-Experts (MoE) architecture~\cite{DBLP:conf/iclr/ShazeerMMDLHD17} has emerged as a practical solution by employing dynamic routing mechanisms to select a subset of independent experts for each token during inference.
+To deploy MoE models under fixed resource budgets, industry typically uses expert parallelism (EP), hosting distinct experts on separate devices~\cite{du2021glam0,fedus2021switch} to reduce inter-GPU communication and improve memory efficiency.

-The MoE architecture introduces a fundamentally different model structure compared to dense models.
-Instead of a single monolithic feed-forward network (FFN) per layer, MoE layers contain multiple independent expert networks, with a router dynamically selecting a small subset of experts for each token.
-This structural independence makes conventional tensor parallelism (TP), which partitions individual operators across devices~\cite{shoeybi2019megatron0lm0} inefficient for MoE inference.
-Instead, MoE models are naturally deployed using expert parallelism (EP), where distinct experts are entirely hosted on different physical devices~\cite{du2021glam0,fedus2021switch}, which minimizes inter-GPU communication and maximizes memory efficiency.